akkadotnet/akka.net/docs/articles/persistence/persistence-testing.md

 ### Built-in snapshot store behaviors

-Snpahost store behaviors are following the same naming pattern as journal behaviors:
+Snapshot store behaviors are following the same naming pattern as journal behaviors:

 * `Pass` - standard in-memory snapshot store behavior, all operations will happen without any errors or delays;
 * `Fail` - the snapshot store will always fail.
 All `Fail*` behaviors will crash the snapshot store.
 Use this and other `Fail*` methods to test snapshot store communication problems.